KristinnTh/Discord-Bot-Test1/README.md

 - **Slot Machine** (`/slot`)
   Spin the reels and test your luck for a chance to win a jackpot!
 - **Shooting Gallery** (`/shoot`)
   React to the target within a time limit and see if your aim is sharp!
+(Currently has a bug we are working on.)
 - **Ring Toss** (`/ringtoss`)
   Toss rings and aim for the pegs to win prizes and tickets!
 - **Popcorn Machine** *(Coming Soon!)*